Are you sure you want to perform this action?

 This product is available in the following forms: Saccharina latissima powder, Saccharina latissima flakes, dried raw Saccharina latissima algae or fresh Saccharina latissima algae.
 This product is also available as a non-organic variant.

 The brown alga Saccharina latissima or "Laminaria saccharina" can play a significant role in cosmetics due to its anti-irritant properties and antioxidant capabilities.
-It can help protect the skin from external aggressions and reduce inflammation, as in acne-prone skin.

 Called sugar kelp, it is used as a possible UV protectant and for skin problems such as loss of elasticity and firmness.
 It can also help hydrate the skin in moisturizers.